utiscc/DotPathsFileSpec/README.md

 But what if the user wants to have the app's browser show the list of files, instead?
 Currently, there is no protocol for this – and that's what this proposal is about:

-**If the app is asked to open a .paths file, it should default to showing the items in its browser instead of opening them as invidual items or as a text document.**
+**If the app is asked to open a .paths file, it should default to showing the items in its browser instead of opening them as individual items or as a text document.**

 For instance, a text editor like BBEdit, which can both edit text files and also show a file browser for a set of files, opening a .paths file should give the user the option to either edit the file as a text document or list the referenced files in its file browser.
 How BBEdit provides this choice to the user is not part of the proposal, though.